ray-project/ray/doc/source/data/batch_inference.rst

 - parallelize data processing and utilize all your cluster resources (CPUs and GPUs)
 - efficiently transfer data between cloud storage, CPUs for preprocessing, and GPUs for model inference

-Here's a more realistic view of batch inference for modern AI applications:
+Here's a realistic view of batch inference for modern AI applications:

 .. figure:: images/batch_inference_overview.png